WaRtr0/francinette-image/README.md

 ## Documentation

 I can only advise you to look at the [original Francinette documentation](https://github.com/xicodomingues/francinette/tree/master#readme) for good use of this great tool!

+> [!test]
+> This script was developed for installation on **42 school computers**.
+Use the original script for your personal computer, available [here](https://github.com/xicodomingues/francinette/tree/master#readme).